Obi83/fhelp/README.md

         torbrowser-launcher: A tool to help download and install the Tor Browser.
         vlc:                 A multimedia player.
         codium:              An open-source build of Visual Studio Code.
-        Installing Additional Flatpak Packages: The script installs ExtensionManager and ProtonPlus using Flatpak.
+        gnome-tweaks:        A tool for customizing desktop, windowing, workspaces, and more Installing Additional Flatpak Packages: The script installs ExtensionManager and ProtonPlus using Flatpak.

 # 3. Hostname Changer